 The S waves (Secondary waves) in an earthquake are examples of Transverse waves.
 S waves propagate with a velocity slower than P waves, arriving several seconds later.

 Water waves are an example of waves that involve a combination of both longitudinal and transverse motions.
 As a wave travels through the waver, the particles travel in clockwise circles.
 The radius of the circles decreases as the depth into the water increases.
-The movie below shows a water wave travelling from left to right in a region where the depth of the water is greater than the wavelength of the waves.
-I have identified two particles in yellow to show that each particle indeed travels in a clockwise circle as the wave passes.
+The animation at right shows a water wave travelling from left to right in a region where the depth of the water is greater than the wavelength of the waves.
+I have identified two particles in orange to show that each particle indeed travels in a clockwise circle as the wave passes.

 Rayleigh surface waves (Updated 2016)

 Another example of waves with both longitudinal and transverse motion may be found in solids as Rayleigh surface waves (named after John W. Strutt, 3rd Baron Rayleigh who first studied them in 1885).
 The particles in a solid, through which a Rayleigh surface wave passes, move in elliptical paths, with the major axis of the ellipse perpendicular to the surface of the solid.
 As the depth into the solid increases the "width" of the elliptical path decreases.

 The Rayleigh surface waves are the waves that cause the most damage during an earthquake.
 They travel with velocities slower than S waves, and arrive later, but with much greater amplitudes.
 These are also the waves that are most easily felt during an earthquake and involve both up-down and side-to-side motion.